SnowballSH/Avalanche/README.md

 Avalanche also has a lichess account: https://lichess.org/@/IceBurnEngine (It might not be online until I host it some time in the future... but you can still view its games!)

-Brilliant win down an exchange against SoFCheck 0.9b in CCRL Gauntlet Tournament: https://lichess.org/LksfW5cl
+Brilliant win against Blunder 7.6.0 in CCRL division 7 tournament: https://lichess.org/eENdzud8/white

 ## Credits